Solo exhibitions, as well as 2- or 3-person shows, deserve your full attention.

 Repeat the name of the venue, and then add:

 - Open hours

 - Phone number

 Don’t leave off the city and state/province!
 Your website is available to people in all corners of the world.
 If people land on this page, you don’t want them to have to guess what city you’re in.

 Include a photo of the location if it might be helpful for visitors to recognize or (especially) if it’s impressive.

-As a courtesy, it’s nice to tell people the best options for parking.
+As a courtesy, it’s nice to give any tips for parking.